cyberbotics/webots-doc/guide/robotis-op2.md

 #### LEDs

-The two RGB LEDs are placed on the robot head.
+The two RGB [LEDs](../reference/led .md) are placed on the robot head.
 They are called `HeadLed` and `EyeLed`.
 The two eyes will have same color.
-Note that these LEDs are replicated on the robot back panel.
+Note that these [LEDs](../reference/led .md) are replicated on the robot back panel.

-The three other LEDs are unicolor and placed on the robot back.
+The three other [LEDs](../reference/led .md) are unicolor and placed on the robot back.
 They are called `BackLedGreen`, `BackLedBlue` and `BackLedRed`.

 #### Accelerometer

 The accelerometer returns values between 0 and 1024 corresponding to values between -3 [g] to +3 [g] like on the real robot.
-The Webots device simulating it is called `Accelerometer`.
+The Webots device simulating it is called [Accelerometer](../reference/accelerometer.md).

 #### Gyroscope

 The gyroscope returns values between 0 and 1024, corresponding to values between -1600 [deg/sec] and +1600 [deg/sec], similarly to the values returned by the real robot.
-The Webots device simulating it is called `Gyro`.
+The Webots device simulating it is called [Gyro](../reference/gyro.md).

 #### Camera